The Opportunities section of your Lighthouse report lists all key requests that aren't yet prioritizing fetch requests with

 <link rel="preconnect" href="https://example.com">

-This lets the browser know that the page intends
+This lets the browser know that the page intends to connect to

 example.com and retrieve content from there.